END ADDICTION BHAM Walk 2024 presented by AmFirst!

-Join us on April 1st at City Walk BHAM as we walk for those we have lost, for those in recovery, and for those who have yet to find recovery.
+Join us on April 6th at City Walk BHAM as we walk for those we have lost, for those in recovery, and for those who have yet to find recovery.
 We are walking to raise awareness of the substance abuse epidemic we are facing.
 This is not just about drugs and alcohol… this is about our future.
-Together, we are the change we want to see in our world!

-The End Addiction Bham Walk is a FREE event hosted by the Addiction Prevention Coalition.
+The End Addiction Bham Walk presented by America's First Federal Credit Union is a FREE event hosted by the Addiction Prevention Coalition.

-This important 7th annual event raises awareness and funds to help combat the addiction epidemic in Alabama.
-When you participate in the End Addiction BHAM Walk, you become a vital part of an organization doing everything within our power to save lives through:
+This important 8th annual event raises awareness and funds to help combat the addiction epidemic in Alabama.
+When you participate in the Walk, you become a vital part of an organization doing everything within our power to save lives through:

 Prevention Education (Adults and Students)